-How Buy Box Percentage Works
+How the Buy Box Percentage Works

-Examples of Buy Box Percentage
+Examples of the Buy Box Percentage

-On the other hand, a higher performing seller could have 70% of the Buy Box, an average seller could have 20%, and a lower performing seller 10%.
+On the other hand, a higher performing seller could have 70% of the Buy Box, an average seller could have 20%, and a lower performing seller could have 10%.
 All three of these sellers have “won” the Buy Box.

-How does this Affect the Customer?
+How Does This Affect the Customer?